 I grew up in the mountains of Hawai‘i, surrounded by wide open skies and endless ocean.
 This is where my love for jewelry and gold truly originates from.
 My earliest memories were of the sounds of Hawaiian bracelets jingling together — whether it was at my mother’s or my grandmother’s house; the women in my life walking down the halls as I slept.

+In the 80s, my father had a gold rope chain that never left his neck.
+The way it sparkled in the sun while we all played in the ocean is an image I’ll never forget.
 The gold jewelry of my homeland runs deep and holds so much meaning.
 I’m now a mommy to an incredibly dynamic 16-year-old, who’s also been raised to love her jewelry, keeping it near and dear to her.

 I’m a globe-trotting photographer and model who first started in front of the camera at the age of 11.
 Acting eventually brought me to Los Angeles at 14 as one of the original Disney movie girls.
 Now, as a self-taught photographer of 12 years, I prefer being behind the lens.